-Here are seven home remedies that can help resolve, or even prevent, constipation.
+Below are seven home remedies that can help resolve or even prevent constipation.

-According to the American Heart Association (AHA), a high-fiber diet can help resolve constipation.
+A high fiber diet can help resolve constipation.
 It can also reduce your risk for a number of other conditions, including heart disease and diabetes.
-Sammarco suggests women shoot for at least 25 grams of fiber each day and men aim for 38 grams a day.

 - fresh fruit, such as apples, raspberries, and bananas